 Wake Forest offers health coverage to qualifying retirees and their eligible family members.
 Below are some frequently asked questions about retiring from the university.
-For further information regarding the retirement process, please go to the Retiree Checklist and schedule an appointment with a Benefits Counselor by calling 336.758.4700.
+For further information regarding the retirement process, please go to the Retiree Checklist and schedule an appointment with Benefit Advocates by calling the Retiree Benefits Helpline at 336.758.3799.

 If you are a retiree on our retiree medical, dental, and/or vision plan, please call or email Benefit Advocates at 336.758.3799 or firstname.lastname@example.org for any questions related to our benefit plans.

 When can I retire from Wake Forest University?

 Faculty and Staff members are eligible for retirement from the university when they reach:

 - age 62 and 10 years of credible service

 - age 65 and 5 years of credible service

 What healthcare benefits am I eligible for when I retire?

 In order to participate in the retiree health insurance plans you must be actively employed at Wake Forest at the time of retirement and have the healthcare benefits elected as an active faculty or staff member.
 Faculty and Staff under age 65 at full retirement can remain on BCBSNC medical, ACS dental and Superior Vision vision plans, if elected.
 Faculty and Staff age 65 and older at full retirement can participate in United HealthCare Medicare Advantage medical, ACS dental and Superior Vision vision plans, if elected.